anjlab/sublime-text-git-autocommit/README.md

 Why auto-committing anything at all?
 ====================================

-I like using Sublime Text to edit "temporary" files.
+I like using Sublime Text as a buffer for:

-For example:

- * a buffer to paste/edit/replace text content from clipboard
+ * working with text from clipboard,
- * a random notes written in the way only I can understand
+ * or writing random notes in the way only I can understand
- * etc.

-Such files usually change a lot during a day.

-And it's often happen that I need to find a piece of text I had in there some time ago.
+Such notes usually change a lot during a day, and I often need to find a piece of text I had in there.

-So I decided to create this little Sublime plugin that would automatically track history for such changes.

-And Git seems like reasonable version control tool for that.
+This little plugin automatically tracks history of such notes.
+It stores the history in a Git repo.

 How to use?